 The beautiful Bo Diddley Community Plaza is located at 111 E. University Ave. on the corner of Southeast First Street and East University Avenue in the heart of downtown Gainesville.
-It is available for concerts, festivals, church gatherings and more throughout the year; offering a covered stage as well as a picnic and park area.
+It is available for concerts, festivals, gatherings and more throughout the year; offering a covered stage as well as a picnic and park area.
 It was renamed in 2008, after the death of a local treasure - legendary rock & roll singer, guitarist and songwriter, Bo Diddley.
-Please visit the new website at www.BoDiddleyPlaza.com.
+For more information, visit www.BoDiddleyPlaza.com.

 ”This Wondrous Place” is located at 401 SE 21st Avenue, Gainesville, Florida.
 Evergreen Cemetery was established as a private cemetery in 1856.
 The City of Gainesville assumed ownership in 1944 and it remains the only municipal cemetery in Gainesville.
 This historic site also functions as an outdoor museum with stories of local historic developmental importance unfolding at every turn on over 50 acres of land.
 In addition to the thousands of people to come to Evergreen to attend funerals, the cemetery also attracts visitors with interests in genealogy, tombstone art, photography and native plant material.
 When visiting the cemetery, guests and patrons can utilize a wonderful cell phone tour that details the lives of historic figures from the area.
 Learn more at www.ThisWondrousPlace.org.

 In 1923, A. Quinn Jones became the first principal of Lincoln High School.
 Affectionately known as “Prof” Jones, this innovative educator steadfastly believed that his graduates deserved the opportunity to earn a full high school diploma.
 After years of hard work, “Prof” Jones developed Lincoln High School into the second fully accredited African-American high school in the state of Florida.